dini-ag-kim/avram/specification.md

 * field definitions MUST NOT include the keys `indicator1` and `indicator2`.
 * field tag MUST be three digits, the first `0` to `2`, followed by an uppercase letter (`A` to `Z`) or `@`.
+* field definitions of fields with identifier starting with digit `2`
 * field occurrence MUST NOT be given if field tag starts digit `2`.
-* field counter MUST NOT be given if field tag starts with other digit than `2`.
+* field counter MUST NOT be given unless field tag starts digit `2`.
 * field occurrences and field counters MUST consist of digits (e.g. `00`, `21`..) or two sequences of digits with same length combined with `-` (e.g. `09-10` but not `9-10`).

 ##### Example